punicasuite/punicasuite.github.io/content/tutorials/Learning-SmartX-dev-smartcontract.md

 Cyano wallet is a Google Chrome extension that is integrated with SmartX and allows developers to deploy/invoke smart contracts either on a private-net or the Ontology mainnet.

-Install [Cyano wallet](https://chrome.google.com/webstore/detail/cyano-wallet/dkdedlpgdmmkkfjabffeganieamfklkm?utm_source=chrome-ntp-icon) and click on the setting cog in the top right hand corner of the first screen.
+Install [Cyano wallet](https://chrome.google.com/webstore/detail/cyano-wallet/dkdedlpgdmmkkfjabffeganieamfklkm?utm_source=chrome-ntp-icon) and click on the settings cog in the top right hand corner of the first screen.

 ![Cyano settings cog](https://raw.githubusercontent.com/panther142/documentation/master/docs/lib/images/Cyano_settings_cog.jpg)